Ashford University Catalog

 Applicants are conditionally admitted to a Bachelor's degree program when they submit a completed application indicating that they meet admission requirements outlined for that program and are approved by the Registrar’s Office.
 Applicants in a conditional admission status are not eligible for Title IV funds and are not considered regular students until granted provisional or full admission.

-Provisional admission status must be attained by the end of the 2nd attempt of the Ashford Promise, while a student is in conditional standing.
-Students who fail to attain provisional admission by the end of their second attempt of the Ashford Promise must wait six months from the date they were denied admission to re-apply, or they may appeal the University’s decision using the process outlined subsequently to request a 3rd consecutive attempt of conditional admission in the Ashford Promise.
+Provisional admission status must be attained by the end of the second (2nd) attempt of the Ashford Promise, while a student is in conditional standing.
+Students who fail to attain provisional admission by the end of their second (2nd) attempt of the Ashford Promise must wait six months from the date they were denied admission to re-apply, or they may appeal the University’s decision using the process outlined subsequently to request a third (3rd) consecutive attempt of conditional admission in the Ashford Promise.
+Students that fail their third (3rd) consecutive attempt of conditional admission in the Ashford Promise will not be provided a fourth (4th) attempt.

 Disagreements over academic quality will not be considered as an appropriate basis for such appeals.
 In cases of appropriate cause, the Ashford University Admission Appeals Committee reviews the appeals and renders a decision to the student.
 The decision will be communicated to the student via email from the Registrar's Office.
 Appeals must include an explanation of the event that occurred, which caused the student to not attain provisional admission to the University after two attempts.